davifariasp/supermarket-system/README.md

 <h3> 4.
 What mechanism did you put in place to track down issues in production on this code?
 If you didn’t put anything, write down what you
 could do. </h3>

 <p>I didn't implement any mechanism to track issues or errors in production, but in this case, problems related to Spring Web are already handled and return errors via HTTP status.
-I also implemented RuntimeExceptions for runtime errors in the code.
-What could be improved is creating a class to better handle and process these errors.
+I also implemented RuntimeExceptions with class APIException for runtime errors in the code.
 On the front end, I also implemented alerts for when it's not possible to perform an action via the API (such as retrieving or sending data, for example).</p>

 <h3> 5.
 Explain your interpretation of the list of requirements and what was delivered or not delivered and why. </h3>